-Use: Enzymes are naturally occurring proteins that act as highly efficient catalysts in biochemical reactions.
+Enzymes are naturally occurring proteins that act as highly efficient catalysts in biochemical reactions.
 They are used to carry out naturally occurring biological processes that are useful in the processing of food products or ingredients.
 Commonly used in the production of sweeteners, chocolate syrups, bakery products, alcoholic beverages, precooked cereals, infant foods, fish meal, cheese and dairy products, egg products, fruit juice, soft drinks, vegetable oil and puree, candy, spice and flavor extracts, and liquid coffee, and are used for dough conditioning, chill proofing of beer, flavor development, and meat tenderizing.
-Enzymes can also be used to help reduce production costs, reduce the length of time required for aging foods such as cheese, clarify or stabilize food products, and control the content of alcohol and sugar in certain foods (Enzyme Technical Association 2001).
+Enzymes can also be used to help reduce products, and control the content of alcohol and sugar in certain foods (Enzyme Technical Association 2001).
 (Technical Report 2011 lines 140-148)

-Manufacture: Microbial rennet describes a coagulating agent produced by a specific type of mold, fungus, or yeast organism, grown and fermented in a lab.
+Microbial rennet describes a coagulating agent produced by a specific type of mold, fungus, or yeast organism, grown and fermented in a lab.
 (TR 2011 466-467)